By Stephen Hudson. Last Updated 19th September 2024. In this guide, we explain your legal rights if you suffer an accident at work.

 What Is Statutory Sick Pay?

-To claim SSP, you need to prove you have an illness that prevents you from working.
-This can be done by obtaining a fit or sick note from the likes of your GP, a hospital doctor, or a nurse.
+To claim SSP, you need to prove you have an illness or injury that is stopping you from working.
+This can be done by obtaining a fit or sick note from a qualified medical professional such as your GP, a hospital doctor or a nurse.

 Do I Get Full Pay If Injured At Work?